rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

 Now that we've looked through an example SMTP connection in detail, let's review mail routing.
 This is a complex topic, and we won't delve into it too deeply.
 One important thing to bare in mind is that SMTP services function as both SMTP providers (daemons) and SMTP clients.
 This if fundamentally different from the way that HTTP works for instance.
 With HTTP, your browser connects to a server.
 That server returns content to you.
 It does not (normally) fire up an internal browser of its own and retrieve content from elsewhere.
 Mail servers however routinely do this as their standard method of operation.

 For purposes of this discussion, we're going to assume that I'm sending an email from **sender@example.com** to **tester@rackspace.com**.
-There's several steps involved once the email is composed and the **Send** button is pressed.
+There are several steps involved after the email is composed and the **Send** button is pressed.

 1. My MUA makes a connection to the mail server configured in my email account's options.
-In this case, we're going to call that mail.example.com.
-During this connection, my MUA sends the "mail from:" and "rcpt to:" headers to instruct mail.example.com where the message is to be delivered and who is sending it.
-At this point mail.example.com will decide if it should accept the mail for local deliver, accept the mail for relay, or reject the mail.
+In this case, we're going to call that **mail.example.com**.
+During this connection, my MUA sends the `mail from:` and `rcpt to:` headers to instruct **mail.example.com** where the message is to be delivered and who is sending it.
+At this point **mail.example.com** decides if it should accept the mail for local deliver, accept the mail for relay, or reject the mail.

-2. mail.example.com accepts the message, determines that it is destined for another server, and drops it into its queue for processing.
-It checks the "rcpt to:" header and discovers the message is bound for "tester@rackspace.com".
-At this point, it does an MX record lookup and determines that the mail server for "rackspace.com" is "cust41036-1.in.mailcontrol.com."
+2. **mail.example.com** accepts the message, determines that it is destined for another server, and drops it into its queue for processing.
+It checks the `rcpt to:` header and discovers the message is bound for **tester@rackspace.com**.
+At this point, the mail server does an MX record lookup and determines that the mail server for **rackspace.com** is **cust41036-1.in.mailcontrol.com**.
 It then pulls the A or AAAA record for this server.

-3. At this point, mail.example.com is acting like a mail client in almost exactly the same way my MUA did in step 1.
-It makes a connection to cust41036-1.in.mailcontrol.com on port 25 and attempts delivery.
-At this stage, cust41036-1.in.mailcontrol.com decides whether to accept the message for local delivery, accept the message for relay, or deny the message.
+3. At this point, **mail.example.com** is acting like a mail client in almost exactly the same way that my MUA did in step 1.
+It makes a connection to **cust41036-1.in.mailcontrol.com** on port 25 and attempts delivery.
+At this stage, **cust41036-1.in.mailcontrol.com** decides whether to accept the message for local delivery, accept the message for relay, or deny the message.

-4. Now cust41036-1.in.mailcontrol.com accepts the message and determines if it needs to forward it further.
+4. Now **cust41036-1.in.mailcontrol.com** accepts the message and determines if it needs to forward it further.
 It is not uncommon for large companies to have mail servers for different divisions and the message may need to be routed accordingly.
 For instance, there may be a single mail server for the Support Team, a different server for Accounting and HR, and a third for Marketing and Sales.
-Mail routing doesn't have to stop at the destination MX!
+Mail routing doesn't have to stop at the destination MX.
 Unfortunately, anything behind the destination MX is something of a black box to the rest of the Internet.

 If the server with the MX record for a domain needs to route the message further, it has to look that information up internally.
 Every mail server handles this differently with open source implementations often supporting several different methods.
-Unfortunately, configuring different email servers is outside the scope of this resource.

 #### Mail storage